shoproizoshlo/the-weather-project/README.md

 # SheCodes - The weather app solution

-This is a solution to the [SheCodes Plus](https://www.shecodes.io/workshop-plus).
+This is a solution to the [SheCodes Web Development](https://www.shecodes.io/workshop-plus).
 SheCodes teach women how to code in order to work towards decreasing the gender gap in the tech industry.
 Created with step-by-step tutorial.

 ## Table of contents